lyngbach/ux.js/README.md

 Options
 --------
-ux.js comes with 3 optional parameters so far that you can set as an option object when you initialize the plugin.
+ux.js comes with a few optional parameters so far that you can set as an option object when you initialize the plugin.

 example
 ```js